-Working with the terminal using a command interface is very fast and effective way of doing stuff.
-But have you tried working with the terminal, listening to a music via headphones and having a terminal warning or tab-completion beep / bell turned ON at the same time?
-Well it can be very annoying.
-Listening to the PC Speaker beeps via headphones is very close to a feeling of hitting your head with a hammer.
+Working with the terminal using a command line interface is very fast and effective way of doing stuff on Linux systems.
+But have you tried working with the terminal, listening to some music via headphones and having a terminal warning or tab-completion beep / bell turned ON at the same time?
+Well, it can be very annoying.
+Listening to the PC Speaker beeps via headphones is very close to the feeling of hitting your head with a hammer.
 Even without headphones this beeping bell sound is very annoying.

 set bell-style none